Municipality of Rače-Fram

 The Municipality of Rače–Fram ([ˈɾaːtʃɛ ˈfɾaːm]; Občina Rače - Fram) is a municipality south of Maribor in northeastern Slovenia.
 Its administrative seat is the settlement of Rače.
-The area was traditionally was part of the Styria region.
+The area is part of the traditional region of Styria.
 It is now included in the Drava Statistical Region.
 The municipality covers an area of 52 km2 and extends from the plain on the right bank of the Drava River into the Pohorje Hills.
 The Ljubljana–Maribor motorway and railway line run through the municipality.

 Settlements

 In addition to the municipal seat of Rače, the municipality also includes the following settlements: